General information about how the UT visual identity is set up, what elements are used and how it visualises our story.

 To profile this brand, all of the elements are processed under the main brand of the University of Twente.
 The visual identity of the brand is characterised by a sleek, no-nonsense logo, the clean spatial divisions and the use of the totality of elements that represent the various aspects of the university.
 How this identity is created and the principles which are centralised therein are set out in the rationale.

 The visual identity is split into several building blocks which collectively provide an unambiguous and recognisable appearance when correctly applied.
+For logo downloads and templates, see the Downloads & Templates page.

 Over the years, there have also been icon projects which, as a result of the attention value, have had their own temporary appearance.
+An icon project needs approvement from the Executibe Board.